Navajo Nation company ends bid to buy power plant, mine

 The owners wanted the energy company to take on any known or unknown liabilities for the plant, but the Navajo Nation declined.
 With that and a decision Thursday from a Navajo Nation Council committee not to support the acquisition, the energy company called it quits.

+SRP expects to award contracts for decommissioning as early as next month.

-The news will be tough for families who have relied on the jobs for generations, company spokesman Erny Zah said.
+The news is tough for families who have relied on the jobs for generations, company spokesman Erny Zah said.

 “A decade-long process would have definitely helped explore some newer opportunities that would have created economic stability for northeastern Arizona,” Zah said.
 “And, now, we are going to do our best to see what we can do to help.”